Guar gum futures up on strong export demand

 Magazine Archives

-New Delhi, Feb 21 (PTI) Guar gum prices rose by Rs 116 to Rs 8,432 per quintal in futures trade Thursday amid strong export demand at the physical market.
-At the National Commodity and Derivatives Exchange, guar gum for delivery in March was trading higher by Rs 116, or 1.39 per cent, to Rs 8,432 per quintal, showing an open interest of 63,780 lots.
-The most-active delivery in April, too, was up by Rs 120, or 1.43 per cent, to Rs 8,531 per quintal, mirroring an open interest of 9,895 lots.
+New Delhi, Feb 19 (PTI) Guar gum prices rose by Rs 23 to Rs 8,450 per quintal in futures trade Tuesday amid upbeat export demand at the physical markets.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in March was trading higher by Rs 23, or 0.27 per cent, to Rs 8,450 per 5 quintal, showing an open interest of 67,675 lots.
+Besides, the most-active delivery in April was up by Rs 28, or 0.33 per cent, to Rs 8550 per 5 quintal, mirroring an open interest of 6,030 lots.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today